JuliaLang/julia/README.md

 ### Intel compilers and Math Kernel Libraries

 To use the Intel [MKL] BLAS and LAPACK libraries, make sure that MKL version 10.3.6 or higher is installed.
-For a 64-bit architecture, the MKL environment should be set up as follows:
+For a 64-bit architecture, the environment should be set up as follows:

+    # bash
     source /path/to/mkl/bin/mklvars.sh intel64 ilp64
     export MKL_INTERFACE_LAYER=ILP64

-Julia can be built with the Intel compilers and MKL using the following flags.
+It is recommended that Intel compilers be used to build julia when using MKL.
+Add the following to the `Make.user` file:

     USEICC = 1
     USEIFC = 1